 The Youth Risk Behavior Survey (YRBS) was developed by the Centers for Disease Control and Prevention (CDC) to monitor health behaviors among youth across the United States.
-CPS first administered the middle school YRBS in 1995, and biennially from 2009-2013 and 2019-2023.
+Chicago Public Schools (CPS) has administered YRBS every two years since 1991.

 At CPS, YRBS monitors a variety of youth behaviors that impact students' health and well-being.
 Some topics covered on the 2023 YRBS include: